Necropolis

 The Necropolis has only a few units they can rely on, the others can wait with being bought and, in time, even be ignored.
 The reliable units are: Skeleton Warriors, Vampire Lords, Power Liches and Dread Knights.

 You get Skeleton Warriors only if your ranks are full at the *end* of combat and if you have a stack of Skeleton Warriors and no stack of Skeletons.
-The downpart is that you get less than if you'd get normal Skeletons (2/3rds as many).
-Therefore, if it is logistically managable, it would be better to try and get a horde of normal Skeletons first, and then upgrade them at a Necropolis or Hill Fort for the last battle.
+The downside is that you get less than if you'd get normal Skeletons (2/3rds as many).
+Therefore, if it is logistically manageable, it would be better to try and get a horde of normal Skeletons first, and then upgrade them at a Necropolis or Hill Fort for the last battle.

 If there are any Level 1 dwellings nearby, recruit them and take them to the Necropolis.
 If you have a Skeleton Transformer, you're practically getting free skeletons, and even free Skeleton warriors if there is a Hill Fort close by too.